-- 1. LPGRRs shall be submitted electronically to ERCOT by completing the designated form provided on the MIS.
-ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the LPGRR. - 2.
+- 1. LPGRRs shall be submitted electronically to ERCOT by completing the designated form provided on the MIS. - 2.
 The LPGRR shall include the following information: - (a) Description of requested revision; - (b) Reason for the suggested change; - (c) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (d) LPGRR Impact Analysis (IA) (applicable only for a LPGRR submitted by ERCOT Staff); - (e) List of affected LPG Sections and subsections; - (f) General administrative information (organization, contact name, etc.); and - (g) Suggested language for requested revision. - 3.
 ERCOT shall evaluate the LPGRR for completeness and shall notify the submitter within five (5) Business Days of receipt.
 If the LPGRR is incomplete, then ERCOT shall include the reasons for such status.
 ERCOT may provide information to the submitter that will correct the LPGRR and render it complete.
 An incomplete LPGRR shall not receive further consideration until it is completed.
-In order to pursue the revision requested, a submitter must submit a completed version of the LPGRR with the deficiencies corrected.
+In order to pursue the revision

-4. If a submitted LPGRR is complete or once a LPGRR is corrected, ERCOT shall post the complete LPGRR to the MIS and distribute the LPGRR to PWG within three (3) Business Days.
+- requested, a submitter must submit a completed version of the LPGRR with the deficiencies corrected. - 4.
+If a submitted LPGRR is complete or once a LPGRR is corrected, ERCOT shall post the complete LPGRR to the MIS and distribute the LPGRR to PWG within three (3) Business Days.